KeondoPark/votenet_tf/README.md

 ## Description of configuration
 Some sample config files are included in `configs` folder.
 The prefix *config_* imples the config files for training and *inf_* prefix implies the config files for inference.
 ```
-model-id: Unique model id
+- model-id: Unique model id
-dataset: The dataset used for training or inference, sunrgbd or scannet
+- dataset: The dataset used for training or inference, sunrgbd or scannet, default: sunrgbd
-use_painted: Whether or not to use pointpainting
+- use_painted: Whether or not to use pointpainting
-two_way: Whether or not to use 2-way set abstraction layer
+- two_way: Whether or not to use 2-way set abstraction layer
-use_fp_mlp: Whether or not to use PointNet(SharedMLP) in FP Layers
+- use_fp_mlp: Whether or not to use PointNet(SharedMLP) in FP Layers (Original votenet used FP MLP, but PointSplit does not)
-q_gran: Quantization granularity. semantic/channel/group/layer
+- q_gran: Quantization granularity. semantic/channel/group/layer
-activation: Which activation to use, relu or relu6
+- activation: Which activation to use, relu or relu6
-use_tflite: Whether or not to use tflite for inference
+- use_tflite: Whether or not to use tflite for inference (Inference only)
-tfltie_folder: If use tflite, in which folder tflite files are located
+- tfltie_folder: If use tflite, in which folder tflite files are located (Inference only)
-use_edgetpu: If use tflite, run it on edgetpu or cpu
+- use_edgetpu: If use tflite, run it on edgetpu or cpu (Inference only)
-use_multiThr: If use tflite and 2-way set abstraction, whether or not to use pipelining for inference
+- use_multiThr: If use tflite and 2-way set abstraction, whether or not to use pipelining for inference (Inference only)
 ```

 # Converting to tflite model (Quantization)